The64thGamer/cheeseepedia/content/wiki/january-2012-show.md

 **January 2012** is a compilation show featuring eight reused songs from 1999 - 2011 alongside newly recorded dialogue.
 This was created to play from January 1, 2012 - March 31, 2012, though was valid as a backup show until the end of 2012.{{< cite 1 >}} This was the final showtape to have Robert Gotcher involved in any capacity, though much of his work was altered or removed in the final release.

-## Unused Version

-An unused version of this show exists with every song after The Weekend being completely different, though most of the dialogue between songs is the same with a few differences.
-The show also featured Robert Gotcher in the role of Jasper, though the reused songs would still use Jeremy Blaido's voice.
-The Showtime intro at the beginning of each segment would also have Robert's voice, unlike the final version which had Matt Daniel dub over him.
-The final segment also contained two brand new songs, 'That's How It Would Go' and 'You Are My Best Friend'.
-Prior to being rerecorded, the segments (excluding intermissions) were:

-1.  **Segment 1**
-    1. 'First Impression'
-    2. 'Imagine Nation'
-2.  **Segment 2**
-    1. 'The Weekend'
-    2. 'I'm Gonna Dream'
-3.  **Segment 3**
-    1. 'Toppings'
-    2. 'Cleaning Up My Room'
-4.  **Segment 4**
-    1. 'That's How It Would Go'
-    2. 'You Are My Best Friend'

-After Robert Gotcher was fired as Director of Entertainment, the songs he wrote and his voice were removed from the show.
-Jeremy was brought back to record over his lines, Matt Daniel recorded a new version of the showtime intro, and most of the songs were replaced.
-'First Impression', 'Imagine Nation', and 'The Weekend' were also altered, with the instrumentals being rerecorded for the former and new vocals for Jasper being recorded for the later.
-It is unknown if there were any intermission differences.

 ## Show List: